brynnb/boojbooks/README.md

 * Add a date picker widget for publication date entry
 * Add more robust validation for form input
 * Add commenting on code that wasn't self explanatory.
 There were only a couple instances in this particular exercise that needed it and I added it.
+* Add a live refresh of table data after deleting a book rather than reloading the page